THE BATTLE FOR MOSUL: SAVING LIVES ON THE FRONTLINE

 As Iraqi troops pushed forward through the densely populated streets of western Mosul’s ancient quarter in the summer of 2017, many civilians escaped in a state of critical malnutrition after surviving months without enough food and water.
 Others suffered from old and infected wounds that had been left untreated due to lack of access to medical assistance.
-All appeared in a state of deep psychological trauma as a result of their ordeal.

 As casualties arrived at the clinic, a medical team leader made an immediate triage assessment of each person’s needs and injuries.
 After being stabilised, patients were taken to a nearby hospital for ongoing care.